-EM1: Data Handover to the NSW SES Flood Management Type: Emergency Response Responsibility: Council / SES MCA Priority: High Costs to Council Initial Cost: \$2,000 Costs to Council Recurrent Cost: \$0

-The flood data developed as part of the Flood Study and Floodplain Risk Management Study should be transferred to the SES for incorporation into their own flood intelligence database.
+EM1: Data Handover to the NSW SES Flood Management Type: Emergency Response Responsibility: Council / SES MCA Priority: High Costs to Council Initial Cost: \$2,000 Recurrent Cost: \$0 Overview and flooding issue addressed: The flood data developed as part of the Flood Study and Floodplain Risk Management Study should be transferred to the SES for incorporation into their own flood intelligence database.
 This would be facilitated by the NSW Government Flood Data Portal following the completion of these flood investigations.
 The provision of the hazard mapping and flood emergency response classifications would also assist the SES in prioritising and scheduling actions as a flood event progresses through the catchment.
 The flood data developed as part of the FRMS could potentially assist the SES to plan and carry out emergency actions.
 All flood data will be uploaded to the SES Data Portal at the conclusion of the study.

-The flood data developed as part of the flood study and FRMS will assist the SES in prioritising and scheduling actions, as a flood event progresses through the catchment area.
+Expected mitigation outcomes: Considerations: The flood data developed as part of the flood study and FRMS will assist the SES in prioritising and scheduling actions, as a flood event progresses through the catchment area. should also be ongoing collects any post-floc reports of local flood also be passed to consideration.
+This w information to the SES For example, if Council of survey, or receives ing issues, this should the SES for their yould be achieved by the NSW Flood Data

-Considerations:

-The provision of flood information to the SES should also be ongoing.
-For example, if Council collects any post-flood survey, or receives reports of local flooding issues, this should also be passed to the SES for their consideration.
-This would be achieved by uploading this data to the NSW Flood Data Portal.